jaesivsm/MindYourNeighbors/README.md

 You can fill a section with `known_machine` as title in which you'll write the name and mac address of machine you're aware of.
 You'll then be able to filter them out or in through `filter_out_machine` and `filter_on_machine`.

-Regers to the configuration example file for practical use cases.
+Please refer to the configuration example file for practical use cases.

 ## Options list